robotpony/w31/README.md

 # Warped v31

 This is the 31st theme for my blog (warpedvisions.org).
 It's a mostly responsive WordPress theme designed for technical essays and readability.
-The theme was designed before WordPress added blocks, but still handles the old text and markdown style uses, which is how I use it to this day.
+The theme was designed before WordPress added blocks, but still handles the old text and markdown styles.

-This theme attempts to use WordPress intent-fully paired with simple semantic HTML5 (sections, asides, etc.) and has a few JS functions for customizing the appearance of content (like anchors).
+This theme attempts to use WordPress intentfully, paired with simple semantic HTML5 and has a few JS functions for customizing the appearance of content (like anchors).

 ## Features

 * uses Less for CSS
+* uses pretifyjs for source
-* simple + semantic HTML (divs/spans are for inline and blocking, otherwise use what makes sense)
+* simple + semantic HTML
+	* div/spans are for logical and helping with display blocking
+	* section/article/header/footer used for posts and post lists
+	* other standard markup used where it makes sense (paragraphs -> p, headings -> h*, lists -> li, etc.)
 * uses WP query functions safely/efficiently
+	* combined a bunch of agency hacks here
 * custom fields used for adding media (like podcasts) to posts
-* good example hand-coded theme, without extra cruft and abstraction
+* makes a decent example of a hand-coded theme, without extra cruft and abstraction

 ### Tabloid custom page